 Hear from our students about why they joined A Place Beyond

 Simplicity and comfort.
 Find out what happens when you remove the clutter — spoiler alert: you’re much more focused and productive, and it’s a lot more fun.

 We’re reimagining the college experience.
-Keep all the benefits of your enrolled school while exploring what’s possible at A Place Beyond.
+Live the way you want, where you want, all without sacrificing academics.
 Same dollars in, greater lifelong satisfaction out.

 *The above fees were calculated by combining room, board, some non-tuition fees, and expected costs.
 To learn more, click the link in the comparison chart.

 **Generally, student fees are charged by colleges to pay for services such as the gym, health center, orientation, etc. Schools which have had all-online options for several years — such as Oregon State University — usually only charge a small technology fee in addition to tuition.
 This year, many schools are making student fees optional for distance learning.

 Many different ways!
 Some folks use a college savings plan, and some use room+board reimbursements from their college.
 Many students have also received discounts on their tuitions by asking their college for discounted rates for online-only learning.
 We've also had a couple participants use merit scholarships that cover the cost of room and board while enrolled in college.

 Some of our participants receive a sponsorship to help cover the cost of A Place Beyond.
 Applicants can indicate their need in the sponsorship questionnaire in our application.

 We take advantage of on-campus or nearby trails for day trips or quick overnights.
 Our campuses' proximity to Tahquitz Peak, Joshua Tree, Great Sand Dunes, and the Ten Mile Range make them a perfect jumping off point for our weekend trips.